jplattel/jplattel.nl/content/post/2026-05-15-keeping-a-captains-log-pi-dev.md

 The [pi-captains-log](https://github.com/jplattel/pi-captains-log) extension allows you to:

 - **Record decisions** as you work, with automatic timestamps
-- **Search past entries** by keyword or date range
+- **Integrate with ask_user** for user inputs
 - **Maintain continuity** across development sessions
-- **Integrate with ask_user** for user inputs
+- **Search past entries** by keyword or date range

 ## How It Works

-The extension integrates seamlessly into your pi.dev workflow, making it effortless to capture thoughts and decisions as they happen—no context switching required.
+The extension integrates seamlessly into your workflow.
 A `write_captains_log` and `read_captains_log` is all you need.
-If you're using pi.dev and want to bring a bit of Starfleet discipline to your development workflow:
+If you're using [pi.dev](https://pi.dev) and want to bring a bit of Starfleet discipline to your development workflow:

 1. Check out the extension: [github.com/jplattel/pi-captains-log](https://github.com/jplattel/pi-captains-log)
 2. Install it following the README instructions
-3. Start keeping your own captain's log
+3. It'll start keeping your own captain's log in `.captains-log`

 ---